 The ability to share patient data across disparate networks is the key to raising the standards on patient care delivery.

 Michael LaRocca is the CEO of the New York-based health technology firm Ready Computing, which offers innovative services that improve patient care.
-Mike’ expertise includes a thorough understanding of the standards, protocols, technologies, and architectures required to successfully integrate healthcare data.
-He is passionate about the holistic patient treatment plans, and is very active in consortiums and working groups focused on healthcare data integration.
+Michael’s expertise includes a thorough understanding of the standards, protocols, technologies, and architectures required to successfully integrate healthcare data.
+He is passionate about holistic patient treatment plans and is very active in consortiums, and working groups focused on healthcare data integration.